Mental Health Facilities Barnstable County, MA

 Cape Cod Hospital Centers For Behavioral Health

 Cape Cod Hospital Centers For Behavioral Health is a mental health treatment center in Barnstable County, MA, located at 27 Park Street, 2601 zip code area.
-Cape Cod Hospital Centers For Behavioral Health provides hospital inpatient treatment, outpatient treatment and partial hospitalization/day treatment.
-Cape Cod Hospital Centers For Behavioral Health offers activity therapy, trauma therapy and group therapy to seniors 65 or older, children / adolescents and adults.
-Cape Cod Hospital Centers For Behavioral Health also supports people with HIV or AIDS, military families and people with PTSD.
-Additional services at Cape Cod Hospital Centers For Behavioral Health consist of suicide prevention services, case management and integrated primary care services.
+Cape Cod Hospital Centers For Behavioral Health provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
+Cape Cod Hospital Centers For Behavioral Health offers activity therapy, cognitive behavioral therapy and group therapy to seniors 65 or older, adults and young adults.
+Cape Cod Hospital Centers For Behavioral Health also supports people with PTSD, LGBT and people with HIV or AIDS.
+Additional services at Cape Cod Hospital Centers For Behavioral Health consist of family psychoeducation, integrated primary care services and suicide prevention services.

 Gosnold Counseling Center